treebee/di-example-fastapi/README.md

 ## Karlsruhe Python Meetup 2023-07-12

+Slides of the talk can be found here: https://github.com/solute/presentations

 Simple FastAPI app showcasing dependency injection.

 Implements 3 services that can be plugged into the available view functions,